-Starting in the 2012-13 academic year all first year, new transfer, and all international students will be required to have health insurance coverage.
+All first year, new transfer, and all international students will be required to have health insurance coverage.

 A normal course load at Kalamazoo College is three units.
 If a student takes two or four courses, the tuition cost remains the same.

 Of particular significance to those students participating in the study abroad program is the subsidy repayment that is required should they withdraw from the College.
 The Board of Trustees has designated $1,300 as the amount that must be repaid to the College before a transcript may be released for those who consider transferring from the College after having participated in study abroad.
 This fee is payable at the time a transcript is requested and is refundable upon completion of the degree if the student remains at or returns to the college.
 (Further information regarding penalties for withdrawal from the study abroad program may be found in the "Center for International Programs" section of this catalog.)